macabdul9/CASA-Dialogue-Act-Classifier/README.md

 - Model will be trained and best checkpoint will be saved.

-## To on this on any dialogue act dataset
+## To train this on any dialogue act dataset

 - Paste you data into `data dir`, your dataset should have following structure
     - dataset_name